 Once again, your decision may be affected if you are purchasing commercial property or are entering into a complex arrangement.

-How you can tell we are conveyancing specialists
+How you can tell we are accredited conveyancing experts

-We are pleased to say that Bonallack and Bishop have now been accredited for the Conveyancing Quality Scheme run by the Law Society.
+We are pleased to say that Bonallack & Bishop are accredited for the Conveyancing Quality Scheme run by the Law Society.

 The Conveyancing Quality Scheme (CQS) covers all the legal work involved in buying, selling and renting a property and provides a recognised quality standard for residential conveyancing law firms.